Stagnant industry, weak retail sales point to grim Q4

 "The BRC results demonstrate that austerity measures and the unfolding Euro-crisis continue to weigh heavily on consumer sentiment.
 This paints a bleak picture for the festive shopping period," said Jon Copestake, retail industry analyst with the Economist Intelligence Unit.

-Weak October sales and profit falls from top store groups Marks & Spencer Plc and Primark further frayed retailers' nerves.
+Weak October sales and profit falls from top store groups Marks & Spencer Plc (MKS.L) and Primark (ABF.L) further frayed retailers' nerves.

 Disposable incomes have been squeezed by rising prices, muted wages growth and government austerity measures while shoppers worry about a stagnant housing market, job security and a fragile economic recovery.